 User Uploaded Audio

 After a devastating fire on June 23, 1950, Dubois High School was destroyed.
 Plans for a new facility created by the Fayette County Board of Education began shortly after the fire.
-During the interim, students attended classes in local churches and rooms in local businesses (First Baptist Church, First Union Baptist Church, and American Hardware & Lumber Co.).
+During the interim, students attended classes in local churches and rooms in local businesses.
+These locations included First Baptist Church, First Union Baptist Church, and American Hardware & Lumber Co.

 After four long years of a temporary campus, the new DuBois High School opened for the 1954-1955 school year.
 The school was completed in 1954 and was the most advanced high school in the state at the time.
-However, the segregation of the new and improved DuBois High School was short lived.
-The board of education in Fayette County decided to integrate DuBois High School (because of the quality of the facility).
-The local white high school was closed, the students integrated into DuBois, and the name was changed from DuBois High School to Mt.
+However, the segregation of the new and improved DuBois High School was short-lived.
+The board of education in Fayette County decided to integrate DuBois High School due to the quality of the facility.
+The local white high school was closed, the students integrated into DuBois.
+The name was changed from DuBois High School to Mt.
 Hope High School.

-The idea for the museum started at a reunion held in the late 1990s for DuBois High School alumni.
-A substantial collection of newspapers, articles, photographs, and other memorabilia has been donated to the museum, and are on display.
-The owner, Jean Evansmore, entertains visitors with stories of the former DuBois High School.
+The idea for this museum started at a reunion held in the late 1990s for DuBois High School alumni.
+A substantial collection of newspapers, articles, photographs, and other memorabilia have been donated to the museum, and are on display.
+The owner, Jean Evansmore, also entertains visitors with stories of the former DuBois High School.